First Presbyterian Church is pleased to host the third annual State of the City Symposium on Friday evening, March 2 and Saturday, March 3, 2018.

 9:00am–12:00pm | Presentations and Q&A

-- Hank Rush, President and CEO of the Star of Hope Mission and Richard Logan, Founder, President, and CEO of Attack Poverty will provide their unique niche in responding to poverty and resulting homelessness.
+- Hank Rush, President and CEO of the Star of Hope Mission and Richard Logan, Founder, President, and CEO of Attack Poverty, providing his unique niche response to poverty and resulting homelessness, and finishing with

-- Kevin Palau, President of the Palau Association and son of evangelist Luis Palau, will offer the possibilities of transformation for our city by sharing stories and examples of other cities which he has seen first- hand in ministry through the years.
+- Kevin Palau, President of the Palau Association and son of evangelist Luis Palau, offering the possibilities of transformation for our city by sharing stories and examples of other cities which he has seen first- hand in ministry through the years.

 The vision for the State of the Symposium is to provide FPC members, ministry partners and the surrounding community an opportunity to learn about the challenges facing our city and how we, as the Church, can and should best respond.